VNHarishKumar/Web-app/README.md

 - Has packer code for building custom ami
 - Have systemd for automation
 - Have pulumi code seperately for launching in AWS.
 Can sheck the repository for it

+Pulumi code can be found in the repository page aws-pulumi or use the given url:https://github.com/VNHarishKumar/aws-pulumi